The 12th partnership in Arizona sports betting is in the books, with Betfred USA Sports and the Fort McDowell Yavapai Nation joining forces.

 The two sides will collaborate on a retail sportsbook at the nation's We-Ko-Pa Casino Resort, located in Fort McDowell, in addition to launching a mobile and online betting platform under the Betfred Sports brand.

-They will seek regulatory approval for their pact from the Arizona Department of Gaming, which has received 10 applications from professional sports teams and 15 from tribes for AZ sportsbook apps so far.
+They will seek regulatory approval for their pact from the Arizona Department of Gaming, which has received 10 applications from professional sports teams and 15 from tribes for Arizona sports betting apps so far.

 NFL Season Kicks Off Betting

-Arizona will license 20 sportsbook operators once wagering begins with the 2021 NFL season on Sept.
+Arizona will license 20 sportsbook operators.
+Wagering will begin in time Arizona NFL betting on Sept.
 9. Ten licenses will go to sports teams and professional sports facilities, while another 10 will be allocated to Indian tribes.

 The ADG said in an email Wednesday the state is on track to hit the target launch date.

 "The partnership announcement with Betfred Sports marks a new chapter for We-Ko-Pa," said Bernadine Burnette, President of the Fort McDowell Yavapai Nation.
 "We are excited about the prospect of sports betting in Arizona and are thrilled to pursue an event wagering license to allow us to offer sports betting to our retail and digital customers."

 Daily fantasy sports contests in the state, which can launch on Aug.
 28, are also on track, the department said in an email Wednesday.

 The ADG has until Aug.
 16 to determine which applicants qualify for licenses, or until Aug.
 27, should there be more applicants than available licenses.